China is the largest producer of rare earths by far, but what are the other top countries for rare earths production? Find out here.

 Though it has a key role in the rare earths space, China has long had problems with illegal rare earths mining.
 Industrial Minerals reported in January 2017 that the country would have until April to “crack down on illegal mining.”
-Inspections took place in a number of Chinese provinces, and as a result prices for some rare earths skyrocketed.
+Inspections took place in a number of Chinese provinces, and as a result prices for two rare earths skyrocketed.
 However, by the end of the year, China had slashed prices and suspended operations in response to low demand.

 China is expected to put an annual limit on its rare earths production beginning in 2020.
 Given that the country is the world’s largest supplier of rare earths, that will no doubt significantly impact the industry.

 Mine production: 20,000 MT